-Goldfinger is the definitive Bond film and the template against which every subsequent entry in the franchise has been measured, a work of such complete and such perfectly calibrated entertainment that it established the formula for the spy action film with a confidence and a craft that the genre has been attempting to replicate for over sixty years.
-Guy Hamilton's 1964 film represents the franchise at its most perfectly balanced, combining the genuine espionage tension of From Russia with Love with a spectacular villain, an iconic Bond girl, and a series of set-pieces so perfectly constructed that they have become part of cinema's permanent vocabulary.
+Goldfinger is the definitive Bond film and the template against which every subsequent entry in the franchise has been measured, a work of such precisely engineered entertainment that it fixed the formula for the spy action film with a confidence and a craft the genre has been attempting to replicate for over sixty years.
+Guy Hamilton's 1964 film represents the franchise at its most perfectly balanced, combining the espionage tension of From Russia with Love with a spectacular villain, an iconic Bond girl, and a series of set-pieces so sharply constructed that they have become part of cinema's permanent vocabulary.

 At a Glance